seancook/TWReverseAuthExample/README.md

 ##	Summary ##
 This demo application illustrates how to use the reverse_auth endpoint to generate a user's access token and secret if you are granted access to his ACAccount instance.

+The latest version of this project can be found at [github](https://github.com/seancook/TWiOS5ReverseAuthExample).

 To use the demo:

-1. Follow the directions on this page to obtain reverse auth access for your application.
+1. Follow the directions on ["Using Reverse Auth"](https://dev.twitter.com/docs/ios/using-reverse-auth) to obtain reverse auth access for your application.
 2. Add your application's consumer key and secret to TWSignedRequest.m.
 3. Build and run.
+Click the button labeled "Perform Reverse Authorization" to execute the token exchange.

 ###  Author ###
 This example was created by Sean Cook ([@theSeanCook](http://twitter.com/theSeanCook)).

 ###  License ###
 Copyright (c) 2012 Sean Cook